• Train

 What is OpenCV?

-Initially developed by Intel, OpenCV (Open Source Computer Vision) is a free cross-platform computer vision library for real-time image processing.
+Initially developed by Intel, OpenCV is a free cross-platform computer vision library for real-time image processing.
 The OpenCV software has become a de-facto standard tool for all things related to Computer Vision.
-In 2023, OpenCV is still highly popular, with over 29’000 downloads every week.
+Today, OpenCV is still highly popular, with over 29’000 downloads every week.

 opencv demo example of object detection